Melrose Park, Pennsylvania

 SEPTA provides public transportation to Melrose Park via the Melrose Park railroad station and SEPTA bus routes 28, 55, and 70.

 Melrose Park is represented by Madeleine Dean in the 4th Congressional District.
 It is a close-in suburb outside of Philadelphia.

+Demographics

+The United States Census Bureau defined Melrose Park as a census designated place (CDP) in 2023.

 Gratz College

-Melrose Park is home to Gratz College, the oldest independent institution of Jewish learning in the United States.
+Melrose Park had been home to Gratz College, the oldest independent institution of Jewish learning in the United States.
+In March 2025, Gratz announced they would be leaving their Melrose Park campus for new facilities in Jenkintown, Pennsylvania.